 Important Details:

-• Please request a ticket for each person in your party who will be participating, so we can plan accordingly.
+• Please request a ticket for each person in your party who will be participating in the FREE Kids/Community class, so we can plan accordingly.

 • Youth must have a parent or guardian on-site.